National Partners Council

 About the National Youth Leadership Network

-The National Youth Leadership Network (NYLN) is an organization that works to build power among youth with disabilities.
-We are a membership-run organization, which means that all of the work we do is led by youth with disabilities and is for youth with disabilities.
-We support young people in becoming activists and leaders in our communities.
+NYLNThe National Youth Leadership Network (NYLN) is an organization that works to build power among youth with disabilities.
+It is a membership-run organization, which means that all of the work it does is led by youth with disabilities and is for youth with disabilities.
+The organization supports young people in becoming activists and leaders in their communities.
 Although all of our work is led by youth, anyone (siblings, parents, allies) is free to be a member.

 About Self Advocates Becoming Empowered